smokingpun/smokingpun.github.io/_posts/2018-06-14-How-to-write-a-book-working-mum.md

 ![cartoon image of explosion](/images/explosion.png)

 _Multi-tasking often ends badly – like when you try and write while looking after a toddler_

+### Advice from author Ceri Radford

+>Writing time is sacred time.
+I try to leave the house and work in a café so that I'm not even remotely tempted to do anything about the general state of domestic chaos.
+I kept thinking there would be a time when I could write and look after my daughter, but it's yet to happen.
+She howled and would only nap in her pram as a small baby, climbed my leg to get at my laptop as a bigger baby, and now at three plays brilliantly by herself until the precise moment she hears the click of my laptop opening.

+>There is no easy way to be a parent and a writer - they're two all-encompassing things.
+I feel better if I'm making progress on something I'm happy with, even if the pace is slower than it used to be.
+I also comfort myself with the idea that it's not like I'm a footballer - I'm not going to get worse at writing as I get older.
+Things will get easier.

+>Ceri Radford, author of [A Surrey State of Affairs](https://www.amazon.co.uk/Surrey-State-Affairs-Novel/dp/B00B9ZMZY4), currently working on her second novel

 ## Think about your book while doing other things